reinisalpins/aepcvtest/readme.md

 The tasks are in English to evaluate language comprehension skills.

-You can either just send in the completed project as a ZIP to it@aepartner.lv, or [fork this project](https://help.github.com/articles/fork-a-repo/) on GitHub.
+You can either just send in the completed project as a ZIP to it@aepartner.lv, or [fork this project](https://support.atlassian.com/bitbucket-cloud/docs/fork-a-repository/) on BitBucket.
 Creating pull requests is a nice idea, but that would make your code more public.

 If you are qualifying for a vacant programmer position and have reached this repo via a link from human resources, we also do code review, just mention that you would like code review and a link to your forked repository, in a mail to it@aepartner.lv.